 Dr. Paul is a Fulbright scholar who holds a doctorate in Higher Education Administration and a Master’s degree in Education from Teachers College Columbia University, New York; an M.A. in French from the University of South Carolina; and a B.Sc. in French and Spanish from Georgetown University, Washington D. C., U.S.A, which she attended on the basis of having won a national scholarship in 1982.

 Ms. June Alexis-Matthew

 Vice President, Institutional Advancement

-Ms. June Alexis-Matthew was appointed to the position of Vice President, Institutional Advancement in November 2006.
-She previously held the position of Director, Marketing and Public Relations having joined the College in 2003.
+Ms. June Alexis-Matthew was appointed to the position of Vice President, Institutional Advancement in November 2006 and previously held the position of Director, Marketing and Public Relations having joined the College in 2003.

-She possesses many years’ management and leadership experience in both the private and public sectors within the service industry with emphasis on the travel, hospitality, tourism, marketing and public relations, training and higher education administration, having held several senior positions in various private and public sector organisations.
-She served as Director of the Trinidad and Tobago Hospitality and Training Institute and as an entrepreneur, was Lead Consultant and Managing Director of Hospitality and Events Management Services (HEMS) consulting firm.
+She possesses many years’ management and leadership experience, in the areas of air travel, hospitality, tourism, marketing, public relations, training and higher education administration, having held several senior positions in various private and public sector organisations.
+She served as Director of the Trinidad and Tobago Hospitality and Training Institute and as an entrepreneur, was Lead Consultant and Managing Director of Hospitality and Events Management Services (HEMS) firm.

-Ms. Alexis-Matthew holds the MBA in Leadership and Innovation from Edinburgh Napier University, UK; the Post-Graduate Diploma in Training and Performance Management from Leicester University, UK and a Bachelor of Business Administration (BBA) in Management Science from Bernard M. Baruch College, New York.
+Ms. Alexis-Matthew holds the MBA in Leadership and Innovation from Edinburgh Napier University, UK; the Post-Graduate Diploma in Training and Performance Management from Leicester University, UK; and the Bachelor of Business Administration (BBA) in Management Science from Bernard M. Baruch College, New York.

-She is an assessor for City and Guilds UK, for the Caribbean and Central and South America; a professional development trainer; and marketing and event management consultant; and has lectured in marketing, tourism and hospitality education.
-She has served on the boards of the Trinidad Hotels and Tourism Association and the Association of Caribbean Higher Education Administrators (ACHEA) and the Association of Female Executives of Trinidad & Tobago (AFETT) and is currently a Director on the Board of Vision on Mission.
+She is an external verifier for City and Guilds UK, for the Caribbean and Central and South America; a professional development trainer; and marketing and event management consultant; and has lectured in marketing, tourism and hospitality education.
+Ms. Alexis-Matthew has served on the boards of the Trinidad Hotels and Tourism Association; the Association of Caribbean Higher Education Administrators (ACHEA); the Association of Female Executives of Trinidad & Tobago (AFETT) and is currently a Director on the Board of Vision on Mission.